IdentityPython/pysaml2/doc/howto/config.rst

 Whether you plan to run a pySAML2 Service Provider, Identity provider or an attribute authority you have to configure it.
 The format of the configuration file is the same disregarding which type of service you plan to run.
-What differs is the directives.
+What differs is some of the directives.
 Below you will find a list of all the used directives in alphabetic order.
 The configuration is written as a python dictionary which means that the directives are the top level keys.

-.. note:: You can build metadata files directly from the configuration.
+.. note:: You can build the entities metadata file directly from the configuration.
     The make_metadata.py script in the pySAML2 tools directory will do that for you.